FirstLegoLeague/tournament/README.md

 - PUT ``/settings/:settingName`` - Updates the setting with settingName, The body of the request:

 ```

   {
      setting: settingContent
   }

 ```

 **Be aware that reading the data is available for all, but updating/deleting/inserting only for certain users.**

  ---------------------------------------

+## Development environment

+This module uses the Yarn package manager.
+To run the module in a development environment

+- type `yarn` to install all the dependencies of the project (module).
+- type `yarn start` to start the server.
+The server listens on port 3000.

+Two points to note:

+1. MongoDB must be available on your system PATH i.e. PATH must include the path to `mongod.exe`.
+MongoDb is started by `yarn start` so it must not be running already.
+2. The `mhub` server is started by `yarn start`.
+It too must not be already running (which will happen if an installed version of the TMS Scoring Software is running).

 ## Publishing to NPM